 What is Heat Transfer?

-The colors emitted by metals at different temperatures.
+The colours emitted by metals at different temperatures.

 Unlike Conduction and Convection, Thermal Radiation requires no medium to transfer heat.
 The heat that the Earth receives from the sun is through Radiation.
-This is because radiation occurs through electromagnetic waves and they do not need a medium for transmission.
+This is because radiation occurs through electromagnetic waves, and they do not need a medium for transmission.
 Thermal Radiation has another interesting property.
-It has been found that darker bodies absorb and emit heat radiation better that bodies with lighter colours.
+It has been found that darker bodies absorb and emit heat radiation better than bodies with lighter colours.
 This is why people prefer to wear white colours in summers and darker colours in winters.
 Black especially is faster at both absorption and emission of heat that White.
 For humans, the thermal emissivity is independent of the colour of the skin.
-Skin is an exceptionally good absorber and emitter of Infrared Radiation.
+Skin is a perfect absorber and emitter of Infrared Radiation.
 If you saw a human through infrared waves, we would all appear black.
 We lose half our energy through radiation even if the surrounding atmosphere is not much colder than our body.

 Stay tuned with BYJU’S to learn more about other Physics related concepts.